Email Attachment Alternative

 Frequently asked questions

-Is TrackPDF free to use instead of email attachments?
+Is ShareDoc free to use instead of email attachments?

 Yes.
 The free tier includes all features — open tracking, page-by-page analytics, time spent reading, lead capture, and link revocation.
 You only pay when you need higher volume.

-Do recipients need an account to view TrackPDF links?
+Do recipients need an account to view ShareDoc links?

 No. They click the link and view the PDF directly in their browser.
 No account, no app download, no friction.
 It looks and feels just like opening an attachment — except you get analytics on your end.